Admitted Transfer Students

 For other students, submission of the final transcript confirms your intent to enroll.
 There is no deadline to accept your Ohio University admission.

 Our beautiful, historic, residential campus provides an environment where students of diverse backgrounds live and learn together, build friendships, and share their ideas and perspectives.
 About 8,000 students live in our 41 residence halls and dine in our award-winning campus eateries.
 Housing and Residence Life provides all the comforts you expect, along with creative programs to enhance the academic, social, cultural, recreational, and service aspects of your life.

 Students do not need to know where they would like to live on campus to complete a housing contract.
 After completing the contract and selecting a meal plan, students will receive information about housing selection.
-The My College Roomie roommate matching service is available March-May 2.
-Students who know with whom they want to live may select a roommate through Housing Self-Service by May 6.
-Transfer students who are admitted and have completed a housing contract before March 2 may select a room March 26-30.
+Students who know with whom they want to live may select a roommate through Housing Self-Service by May 7.
+Transfer students who are admitted and have completed a housing contract before February 20 may select a room March 25-29.
 Transfer students who are admitted and complete a housing contract by May 1 can participate in room selection May 13-17.
 Transfer students who complete a housing contract after May 1 will be placed in available spaces within second-year halls.
 A limited room change process will occur May 22-August 1.

 Transfer students who have activated their OHIO ID can view a preliminary transfer credit evaluation in their online OHIO Student Center.
 The preliminary transfer credit evalution is available within 10 days after admission.

 The guide Understanding Your Online Transfer Credit Evaluation Report explains how to interpret each part of the report.
 If you have questions about your report, you can review our FAQ.